-It is important to note that when applying for a clerical re-check or review of marking marks can stay the same, or go up or down.
+It is important to note that when applying for a Clerical Re-check or Review of Marking marks can stay the same, or go up or down.
 Therefore, candidates must give their signed permission before a school or college submits an application.

 The outcome will be issued directly from WJEC to the school or college, who will then pass the information onto candidates.
+If a private candidate has applied directly to WJEC, the outcome will be issued to them.
 Once an outcome has been issued, the original mark cannot be re-instated in any circumstance, even if the new mark is lower than the original mark